tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 ];
 ```

-With this, you could have the 1's represent the correct path.
-You could also add additional numbers
+With this, we could have the 1's represent the correct path.
+We could also add additional numbers
-to represent things like trees, rocks, water, lava, or several other things if you were making a game.
+to represent things like trees, rocks, water, lava, or several other things if we were making a game.
-You can do a lot with just a little.
+Quite a bit can be done with just a little.

-As you can see, just having this simple layout has given us a chance to represent somewhat complicated
+As can be seen, just having this simple layout has given us a chance to represent somewhat complicated
 ideas almost effortlessly.
 Ones and zeros may be the easiest to start with (Usually depicting "On" and
 "Off" states).
-These two examples are two dimensional arrays.
-Also as a side note, you can see that I
+These two examples were two dimensional arrays.
+Also as a side note, we can see that
-gave each of these arrays their own line so that it is much easier to read.
+each of these arrays have their own line so that it is much easier to read.
 Programmers often try to make code
 more appealing to the eye, and easier to sift through.
 It really helps with maintaining code in the long
 run.
 The formatting below would make the same information much harder to decipher: